Frequently Asked Questions

 Here are some answers we’ve pulled together from the questions people ask us most often.
 If you have any questions you haven’t seen answered below, or you’d like more clarification about anything, please contact us and we’ll do our best to answer.

 We host as many new or emerging writers as we do established writers who simply need time away from the daily grind to refresh their souls or kickstart their writing.
-There is no application process to attend our retreats, although we do ask to meet with each new-to-us potential participant, usually by Zoom.
-This allows us to get to know new participants a bit to gauge if our retreats are a good fit, and it’s an efficient way to ask us questions about specific retreats or how we shape our retreats in general.
+There is no application process to attend our retreats, although we do ask to meet with each new-to-us potential participant by Zoom.
+This allows us to get to know you a bit to gauge if our retreats are a good fit, and it’s an efficient way for you to ask us questions about specific retreats or how we shape our retreats in general.

 All participants—new and returning—must also review our Expectations, Rules, and Refunds page before registering, and agree to abide by the conditions set out there.